printers-for-people/catboat/docs/TMC_Drivers.md

 micro-controller.

-Otherwise, this error is typically the result of incorrect SPI wiring, an incorrect Klipper configuration of the SPI settings, or an incomplete configuration of devices on an SPI bus.
+Otherwise, this error is typically the result of incorrect SPI wiring, an incorrect Kalico configuration of the SPI settings, or an incomplete configuration of devices on an SPI bus.

-Note that if the driver is on a shared SPI bus with multiple devices then be sure to fully configure every device on that shared SPI bus in Klipper.
+Note that if the driver is on a shared SPI bus with multiple devices then be sure to fully configure every device on that shared SPI bus in Kalico.
 If a device on a shared SPI bus is not configured, then it may incorrectly respond to commands not intended for it and corrupt the communication to the intended device.
-If there is a device on a shared SPI bus that can not be configured in Klipper, then use a [static_digital_output config section](Config_Reference.md#static_digital_output) to set the CS pin of the unused device high (so that it will not attempt to use the SPI bus).
+If there is a device on a shared SPI bus that can not be configured in Kalico, then use a [static_digital_output config section](Config_Reference.md#static_digital_output) to set the CS pin of the unused device high (so that it will not attempt to use the SPI bus).
 The board's schematic is often a useful